-As temperatures begin to rise (slowly but surely) and as we resurface from the cocoon of comfy blankets and cosy sweaters, it’s time to start thinking about what steps to take to prepare for the warmer weather.
+As temperatures begin to rise in Spring (slowly but surely), it’s time to start thinking about what steps to take to prepare for the warmer weather.

 We often forget the effect of seasonal change on our hair and skin, leaving us wondering why our beauty routine isn’t quite having the same result it used to.
 Here at Regis, we understand the struggle when it comes to changing a beauty routine that saw you through winter, but we’re here to help!
-Follow these simple guidelines from our in-house stylists and beauty therapists to help you look and feel good, now that warmer weather is on the horizon.
+Follow these simple guidelines from our professionals to help you look and feel good, now that warmer weather is on the horizon.

 As you begin to pull out last year’s products, including those that you completely forgot you had, you begin to realise how much your cupboards and drawers need a declutter.
 In our haste to purchase we sometimes end up with products we never use because we either don’t have a solid beauty regimen or we forgot we even had them.

 If you haven’t used it by now you probably never will!
 Help make space for the new by throwing out the old.
 Don’t cling onto products you’ve never used in the hope that you will one day, unless you really, really intend to.